Galactic Winds in Cosmological Simulations of the Circumgalactic Medium: Results and Discussion

 \subsection{Outflow Velocity}

 The different implementations of the outflow velocity in the SB runs are shown in the panels of Fig.~\ref{fig-VelGas_vs_Dist}: NWt (top-left), CWt (top-right), RVWat (bottom-left), and RVWbt (bottom-right).
 Here the smaller boxsize is chosen for visualization purposes, to unambiguously distinguish the wind velocity from the remaining gas in the most-massive galaxy within the box volume which has the largest SFR.
-The velocity magnitude of the gas particles is plotted as a function of distance from center of galaxy at $z = 2.44$.
+The trends for the LB runs are the same as the SB results shown here; however for galaxies of this mass range there are fewer wind particles because of lower SFR, since the LB runs produce more massive galaxies with higher SFR in a larger cosmological volume than SB.
+The velocity magnitude of the gas particles is plotted in Fig.~\ref{fig-VelGas_vs_Dist} as a function of distance from center of galaxy at $z = 2.44$.
 As described in \S\ref{sec-num-Implement}, galaxies are identified on-the-fly in the simulations using a FOF algorithm linking over star particles as the primary type using a linking length 3 times smaller than the default one, and the galaxy center corresponds to the location of the maximum gas density.

 All the gas particles lying within a radius of $100 h^{-1}$ kpc from group center are shown as black points in Fig.~\ref{fig-VelGas_vs_Dist}.
 The particles which have recently received a wind kick velocity can be tracked, for the duration of their hydrodynamic decoupling, through their positive decoupling time (\S\ref{sec-num-Implement}).
 We call these the {\it wind-phase particles} and we mark them with the red plus symbols.
 The median wind-phase particle's velocity in radial bins is plotted as the green asterisks joined by the green dashed curve.
 The input subgrid wind velocity ($v_w$) implemented in the code is instead represented by the blue solid curve.
 In order to mark the differences clearly, in each run results are stacked over the 20 most-massive galaxies having total halo (DM + gas + stars) mass between $M_{\rm halo} = (0.9 - 15) \times 10^{10} M_{\odot}$, the exact range for each case is written in the respective panel.
+The escape velocity, $v_{\rm esc} = \sqrt{2 G M_{\rm halo} / r}$, for a representative halo mass $M_{\rm halo} = 10^{11} M_{\odot}$, is shown by the cyan dashed curve.
+At a given radius, particles moving faster than $v_{\rm esc}$ are unbound to the halo.